DemiLeong/6m-data-1.5-sql-advanced/lesson.md

 You should see the column names and data types.

+**Exercise 1:**

-**Exercie:** Describe the other 3 tables.
+- Describe the other 3 tables.
 Study their column names and data types.

 #### Summarize tables